Coupling techniques for nonlinear ensemble filtering: Discussion

-\paragraph{Further extensions.} The ideas presented in this paper can readily be extended to \textit{smoothing}, i.e., characterizing the conditional distribution of {past} states, given all available measurements.
+\paragraph{Further extensions} The ideas presented in this paper can readily be extended to \textit{smoothing}, i.e., characterizing the conditional distribution of {past} states, given all available measurements.
 In this context, one can first estimate a (non-singular) Markov transition kernel between observation times via an upper-triangular KR rearrangement, and then use this approximation to propagate the filtering ensemble backwards in time.
-The resulting scheme can be interpreted as a Monte Carlo approximation of the transport map backward-smoothing algorithm introduced in \cite[Section~7]{spantini2017inference}.
-Relatedly, it would be useful to extend the present framework to problems of sequential \emph{joint parameter and state} estimation.
+The resulting scheme can be interpreted as a Monte Carlo approximation of the transport map backward-smoothing algorithm introduced in \cite[Section~7]{spantini2017inference}. {It would then be interesting to explore connections with the multi-level generalizations presented in~\cite{houssineau2018multilevel}.} Relatedly, it would be useful to extend the present framework to problems of sequential \emph{joint parameter and state} estimation.

-Finally, we note that the analysis step of the stochastic map filter is an instance of \emph{approximate Bayesian computation}, as it requires only sampling from the likelihood (and prior) in order to construct a prior-to-posterior transformation.
-Realizing and expanding this approach for generic problems of inference in {generative models} represents an exciting avenue for future work.
+Finally, we note that the analysis step of the stochastic map filter is an instance of \emph{approximate Bayesian computation}, as it requires only sampling from the likelihood and prior in order to construct a prior-to-posterior transformation.
+Realizing and expanding this approach for generic problems of {simulation-based inference~\cite{cranmer2020frontier}} represents an exciting avenue for future work.